 - Swallow your aciclovir tablets with a glass of water.

 - If you have difficulty swallowing the tablets, they can be dissolved in water.
-Add the tablets to a small glass of water and stir.
+Add the tablets to a small glass of water and stir until dissolved.
 This may make swallowing the tablets easier.

 - You can take aciclovir with or without food.

 - Separate your doses out evenly during the day.
 For example, if your dose is to be taken 5 times a day, take a dose about every 4 hours such as 7am, 11am, 3pm, 7pm and 11pm.
 Aciclovir works best when the amount in your body is kept at a constant level.